Nickchapman3773/Uranium-Fever/README.md

 - Immersive Recoil NPC - Adds a recoil-like mechanic to NPCs, greatly improving the flow of combat.
 - Weapon Jamming Tweaks - Adjusts weapon jamming to foster a more hardcore experience.
 Fixes several jam related bugs, and adds a new jam clearing function.
 - STARS (Sweet's Total Armor Rework System) - A comprehensive rebalancing of the entire armor suite.
 Also seamlessly integrates a large collection of the best modded armor retextures and additions.
+- Titans of the New West - A complete reimagining and retexturing of power armor to achieve a much more heavy and imposing aesthetic.
+Also including many new features, animations, and sound effects.
 - Sweet Perk Overhaul - A complete rebalancing and reimagining of all base game perks, with the goal of making every single perk situationally enticing.
 - Sweet 6 Shooter Perks - A seamless and immersive addition of 99 perks and 22 traits, with the goal of making appealing perks available for all different weapon and armor build types.

 ## Functions
 - Bad Touch - Adds realistic consequences to exposure to environmental hazards, such as fire, electricity, cacti, broken glass, toxic sludge pools, poisonous gas, and radioactive goo.
 - BURN (Hardcore Fire Effects) - Causes unprotected humans and flammable creatures to panic and flee when set on fire, enhancing gameplay mechanics for fire and explosive based weaponry.
+- Armed to the Teeth Redux - Allows the player to holster 4 weapons on their body simultaneously.
 - Forced Entry - Allows the player to bypass locks by attacking them.
 This forces the player to choose between using different scarce resources (lockpicks, ammo, or melee weapon condition) to open locks.
 - Universal Water Bottling - Allows the player to fill empty bottles from any water source.
 This facilitates harsher dehydration consequences while also adding extra resource availability to ameliorate said needs.
 - Immersive Minigames - Real-time, character-skill based replacements for hacking and lockpicking, with an emphasis on resource management.
 Allows for skipping the redundant lockpicking and hacking minigames in favor of holding a hotkey with pre-determined odds of success.
 This mod generally decreases minigame success rates, making associated resources more impactful.
+- Simple Night Vision - Integrates high-quality, balanced night vision and thermal vision to select headgear.
 - B42 Quickthrow - Adds a new, modernized weapon throwing mechanic, further promoting the use of throwables.
 - Purchase Items on Display - Allows purchase of items directly off of shelves in shops, rather than bartering directly with vendors.
+- B42 Optics - Seamlessly adds dual-rendered scopes into the game.
+- B42 True Learning - Adds contextual lean when aiming out from corners.

 ## Comprehensive Overhauls
 - Functional Post Game Ending - Adds a functional post-game world, fully fleshed out with the consequences of your actions.
 You will no longer be brought straight to the credits after beating the game.